Good will come from this most mendacious year

 Yes, lies and liars abound.
 Yes, technology makes it easier for the devious to deceive.
 And yes, American leadership seemed allergic to the truth this year right from the start.

 Yet, this most mendacious year has and will lead to some good.
 Already, effective communication and strong communicators are more valued than ever by smart organizations in this era of pervasive reputation risk.
-Plus, we’ve had a graduate-level course this year in the art of apologizing publicly, the danger of not knowing your audience, and how and how not to use Twitter as a leader.
+Plus, we’ve had a graduate-level course this year in the art of apologizing publicly, the danger of not knowing your audience, and how and how not to use Twitter.

 More seriously and importantly, the unrelenting and brazen attacks on rational thinking and the truth in 2017 have raised awareness of how essential integrity in public communication is to a successful democracy.